 Toilets shall comply with the required design standards for height and location.

-2023 Accessibility Manual - Appendix C
+Appendix C

 Common Errors or Omissions

 The following list reflects items commonly found out of compliance at DCA’s final construction inspection.
 Since this list is not intended to be comprehensive of all accessibility regulations, please read the Accessibility Manual thoroughly.

-Mailboxes are not coordinated with handicap-designed units such that all "mailboxes" for the mobility impaired are within accessible reach ranges.
+Mailboxes are not coordinated with handicap-designed units such that all mailboxes for the mobility impaired are within accessible reach ranges.

-A Clear floor space of 30”x48” is not provided at "mailbox" for forward or parallel approach.
+A Clear floor space of 30x48 is not provided at mailbox for forward or parallel approach.

-Community "gardens" do not provide an accessible route into the garden space nor provide any planting beds within accessible reach ranges.
+Community gardens do not provide an accessible route into the garden space nor provide any planting beds within accessible reach ranges.

-"Accessible routes" (concrete sidewalks, ramps, and curb cuts) exceed maximum slopes and distances.
+Accessible routes (concrete sidewalks, ramps, and curb cuts) exceed maximum slopes and distances.

 Trash dumpsters not on an accessible route or do not provide a disposal opening that meets requirements for ease of operation to open are is within accessible reach ranges.

-Opposing "kitchen elements" (cabinets and refrigerators) do not have adequate clearance.
+Opposing kitchen elements (cabinets and refrigerators) do not have adequate clearance.

-Showers and tubs are not equipped with the proper number or location of "grab bars".
+Showers and tubs are not equipped with the proper number or location of grab bars.

-Showers and tubs are missing "shower seat, handheld shower, offset controls".
+Showers and tubs are missing shower seat, handheld shower, offset controls.

-Location of "shower controls" in roll-in shower when a seat is provided on a side wall.
+Location of shower controls in roll-in shower when a seat is provided on a side wall.

-Clear space is not centered on "appliance" (range).
+Clear space is not centered on appliance (range).

-"Closet rods" not placed within accessible reach range (clothes and laundry closets).
+Closet rods not placed within accessible reach range (clothes and laundry closets).

-Toilet "flush handle" not placed on the outside (not in the corner against the wall) for accessible reach.
+Toilet flush handle not placed on the outside (not in the corner against the wall) for accessible reach.

-Back "grab bar" at toilet is not the correct length.
+Back grab bar at toilet is not the correct length.

-Highest control at "thermostat" is too high.
+Highest control at thermostat is too high.

-Top of bottom "shelf" at the cabinet over work counter is too high.
+Top of bottom shelf at the cabinet over work counter is too high.

-An accessible surface for "door maneuvering" clearance at exterior door is not provided.
+An accessible surface for door maneuvering clearance at exterior door is not provided.

-Width of "linen and pantry" closet doors is less than the minimum width.
+Width of linen and pantry closet doors is less than the minimum width.

-Protection panels provided at bathroom and kitchen sinks do not provide the correct profile for "knee/toe clearance".
+Protection panels provided at bathroom and kitchen sinks do not provide the correct profile for knee/toe clearance.

-Accessible route not extended beyond the property to the "public street or sidewalk".
+Accessible route not extended beyond the property to the public street or sidewalk.

-An accessible route to a bench or bench area at playground" is not provided.
+An accessible route to a bench or bench area at playground is not provided.

-Depth of “shallow” closet is greater than what is allowed for a door that does not allow user passage.
+Depth of shallow closet is greater than what is allowed for a door that does not allow user passage.

-Door maneuvering clearances at door not provided per "latch approach or hinge approach".
+Door maneuvering clearances at door not provided per latch approach or hinge approach.

-"Threshold" height at primary entrance door exceeds ½”
+Threshold height at primary entrance door exceeds ½

-Wall outlets lower than minimum allowed to "lowest receptacle".
+Wall outlets lower than minimum allowed to lowest receptacle.

-Wall outlets over "counter" with top receptacle higher than maximum allowed.
+Wall outlets over counter with top receptacle higher than maximum allowed.

-Centerline of "bathroom sink" does not allow sink to be centered on clear floor space.
+Centerline of bathroom sink does not allow sink to be centered on clear floor space.

-Doors to back "porches and patios" are not accessible.
+Doors to back porches and patios are not accessible.

-2023 Accessibility Manual - Appendix D
+Appendix D

 Additional Resources

 The below referenced links may be used to access different accessibility standards and information: